vespa-engine/cloud/migrating-from-elastic-search-to-vespa.md

 $ python3 ./ES_Vespa_parser.py --application_name application bank_data.json bank_mapping.json
  ```

-The document ids in `documents.json` will be like `id:application:_doc::1`,
-the directory has now an `application` folder:
+This will generate documents in a `documents.json` file where each document has IDs like this `id:application:_doc::1`.
+It also generated an `application` folder that contains the Vespa application configuration.

 ```
 /application